priviere/shinemas2R/.github/CONTRIBUTING.md

 ## Update the code of the function `shinemas`

+- Create an [issue](http://github.com/priviere/shinemas2R/issues) to describe what you'd like to do
 - Fork the git repository
 - Update the function `shinemas` in your fork:
   - add a `query_type`